 Private party sellers are required to inform the buyer of any defects that could impair use or safety.
 If the buyer discovers a serious defect post-sale, and can prove the seller knew about the defect, the buyer may cancel the sale and request a full refund within the first 30 days after purchase.

-To be eligible for a refund, you need to do the following:
+To be eligible for a refund, you need to:

 - Get a written statement from the inspection station explaining why the vehicle failed to pass the safety or combined safety and emissions inspection test.

 - Obtain a written estimate of the costs of the repairs required to pass inspection, showing that those costs exceed 10% of the purchase price.

 - Notify the seller by mail of your intention to void the contract under the Lemon-Aid Law.

 - Enclose a copy of the documents listed above.

 - Be sure to save copies for your files.

 - Deliver the car back to the seller, even if you have to tow it.

 - Take a witness with you and copies of the documents discussed above.